Kreuzer-Interactive/Create/README.md

 - **f**: Toggle color replace mode
     - Use **t** to sample color to replace
     - Use **y** to sample replacement color
-    - When active, replaces colors in a 5x5 area around cursor
+    - When active, replace colors in a 5x5 area around cthe ursor
 - **l**: Draw line between two points (use z/x to set points)
 - **o**: Select new color
 - **c**: Toggle canvas clear
-- **\***: Flood fill from cursor position with current color
+- **\***: Flood fill from cursor position with the current color

 ### File Operations
 - **s/S**: Save current work